banerjeepragyan/Inpainting/README.md

 ## Training

 The training was initially done on the Celeba-HQ dataset and then finetuned on the SAM dataset.
-The mask used was the grid mak.
+The mask used was the grid mask.

 ```bash
 python training.py  --random_mask 2 --train_dir [Training dir]